Activiti/Activiti/README.md

         * Combobox *Default encoding for properties files*: `ISO-8859-1`

             * Note: normal i18n properties files must be in `ISO-8859-1` as specified by the java `ResourceBundle` contract.

-                * Note on note: GWT i18n properties files override that and must be in `UTF-8` as specified by the GWT contract.

 * Set the correct number of spaces when pressing tab: